 Reprieve has fought for the prisoners in Guantánamo since the day it opened.
 We’ve used the law and harnessed public pressure to free 80 of our clients.
 We know what they have gone though at Guantánamo, and we can’t just leave them at the gates and move on.

 That’s why our Life After Guantánamo team provides the support former detainees need to recover from years in ‘hell’.

 We support former detainees as they face the challenges of rebuilding their lives.
 We strive to ensure that they have access to essentials like accommodation and basic clothing.
 In some cases, we help to arrange access to pro bono medical and psychological care.
 We follow up on their progress as they try to reunite with their families, and provide advice on accessing education, training, and employment.

-Can you help former like Mohammed rebuild their lives after years of abuse in Guantánamo?
+Can you help former prisoners rebuild their lives after years of abuse in Guantánamo?

 Our unique Life After Guantánamo project was launched in 2009, spurred by both President Obama’s pledge to close Guantánamo and Reprieve’s recognition that former detainees deserve the chance to rebuild their lives after years of abuse.